Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

 There are two approaches here.
 You can either create your own GIFs, or you can just add them using MailerLite’s file manager.

-If you’re looking to get crafty and make your own GIF, the internet offers a lot of different free tools for GIF creators.
+If you’re looking to get crafty and make your own GIF, the internet offers a lot of different tools for GIF creators.

 With most of these GIF makers, all you need to do is upload your images or video and the software will automatically create a GIF from this material.
 You can also use your phone to create your own GIF (just double-check the quality on desktop).

-Here’s a list of GIF web-based online tools:
+Here’s a list of online GIF tools:

 And for GIF apps for mobile phones, you can look into: